 Woodhaven Farm, Carlisle

-Woodhaven Farm, located at the end of Prospect Street, is the largest remaining unprotected parcel adjacent to Estabrook Woods in Carlisle.
+Woodhaven Farm, located at the end of Prospect Street, was the largest remaining unprotected parcel adjacent to Estabrook Woods in Carlisle at the time of its protection.
 It consists of over 28 acres next to the Town’s Davis Corridor conservation area, which in turn connects to over 1500 acres of conserved land and public trails in Carlisle and Concord.
 Estabrook Woods, itself, is the largest, intact natural area within 30 miles of Boston.

 Woodhaven Farm has been identified as important “Forest Core” habitat in the Commonwealth’s BioMap 2 Plan, which identifies natural areas whose protection are “essential to safeguard the diversity of species and their habitats, intact ecosystems, and resilient natural landscapes across Massachusetts.”
 It is also ranked as a Priority 1 parcel for protection in Carlisle’s Open Space and Recreation Plan.

 If developed, Woodhaven Farm would support a minimum of four, very large estate lots, or up to ten typical residential subdivision lots.
 Under the CR, building is now limited to one single-family house and barn and some additional agricultural or educational structures within a defined envelope.
 The public can now enjoy Woodhaven Farm, and expanded access to Estabrook Woods, via an approximately ½-mile long trail easement extending along the perimeter of the property.